CSCfi/csc-user-guide/docs/apps/gromacs.md

 ## Available

 -   Puhti: 2018-2022 releases with regularly updated minor versions, several with plumed or cuda
--   Mahti: 2019-2022 releases with regularly updated minor versions, several with plumed, 2022 with CP2K
+-   Mahti: 2019-2022 releases with regularly updated minor versions, several with plumed, one with CP2K
 -   Check recommended version(s) with `module avail gromacs-env`
--   If you want to use commandline [plumed tools](plumed.md), load the plumed module.
+-   If you want to use command-line [plumed tools](plumed.md), load the plumed module.

 !!!
 Note
     We only provide the parallel version `gmx_mpi`, but it can